mjvillamayor/IST303_Project_Spring2025/README.md

 - Mark Villamayor
 - Millicent Wanyeki
 ## Product
-- The system is designed to significantly reduce medication errors in healthcare settings by effectively integrating technology-based solutions into prescription management and medication disbursements.
+- The system is designed to significantly reduce medication errors in healthcare settings by effectively integrating real-time barcode scanning alerts related to prescription management, medication dispensements, and dangerous drug-drug interactions from the perspective of medical providers.
 ## Stakeholders
-- Patients
+- **Patients**
+  - Patients will be able to access personal medical histories and information of prescribed medications, in order to be more knowledgeable and aware of their own health.
-- Medical Providers
+- **Medical Providers**
+  - Medical providers ensure patient health and safety through forming individualized medical histories, robust medication administration, and coordinating with fellow healthcare personnel.
-- Administrators
+- **Administrators**
+  - Administrators ensure the integrity, security, and functionality of the overall system that best serves patients, medical providers, and themselves.
 ## Initial User Stories
 *Patients*
 1. As a patient, I want to be able to find links to additional information for potential side effects of prescribed medication so that I can know what to expect from its consumption.
 (Estimate: 1 day)